tomtsagk/avdl/README.md

 ## How to compile and install manually

-This project currently supports only compilation for Linux out of the box.
-I've managed to compile it manually for Windows, but the process is not automated yet.
+You can compile the project using `makefile` on Linux and `cmake` on windows.

 ### Dependencies

 To compile this project, you will need the following dependencies:

 * `make` - to build the project
-* `gcc` - used to compile this project and to aid the compilation process of `avdl` projects
+* `gcc` - to compile this project and to aid the compilation of `avdl` projects
 * `sdl2` and `sdl2_mixer` - used for windowing and audio
 * `glew` - used for advanced opengl functionality